home-assistant/home-assistant.io/source/_components/weather.zamg.markdown

   type: string
 latitude:
   required: false
-  description: "Latitude coordinate to monitor weather of (required if **longitude** is specified).
-Defaults to coordinates defined in your `configuration.yaml` file."
+  description: "Latitude coordinate to monitor weather of (required if **longitude** is specified)."
+  default: "Defaults to coordinates defined in your `configuration.yaml` file."
   type: string
 longitude:
   required: false
-  description: "Longitude coordinate to monitor weather of (required if **latitude** is specified).
-Defaults to coordinates defined in your `configuration.yaml` file."
+  description: "Longitude coordinate to monitor weather of (required if **latitude** is specified)."
+  default: "Defaults to coordinates defined in your `configuration.yaml` file."
   type: string
 {% endconfiguration %}